wgsl-tooling-wg/wesl-spec/WeslToml.md

 # Optional.
 # Some projects have large folders that we shouldn't react to.
 exclude = [ "**/test" ]

-# Optional, can be auto-inferred from the existence of a package.json.
-# Necessary when both a `package.json` and a `Cargo.toml` are present.
-# Inclusion of this field is encouraged.
-package-manager = "npm"

 # Lists all used dependencies
 [dependencies]